gobengo/streamhub-backbone/README.md

 # Builds

-`streamhub-backbone.almond.js` has a pre-loaded AMD loader.
+`streamhub-backbone.almond.js` has a pre-loaded AMD loader as `HUB.require`.
 You probably want to use that unless your project uses RequireJS.

 # Example Usage

-    require(['streamhub-backbone'], function (Hub) {
+    HUB.require(['streamhub-backbone'], function (Hub) {
     var app = new Hub({
         sdk: livefyreSdk,
         collection: {